1 of 5

 October 19, 2018

-The EU presidency says it “is really, really decisive” for Italy to change its draft budget because otherwise Italy would not only threaten its own financial health for also that of its eurozone partners.
+The European Union’s presidency says Italy must change it draft budget because otherwise the country would only threaten its own financial health as well as that of its partners.

-The EU’s Executive Commission, which must vet Italy’s 2019 draft budget, has already warned that the nation’s significantly higher deficit targets represented a deviation “unprecedented in the history” of EU budget rules.
+The EU’s executive Commission, which must vet Italy’s 2019 draft budget, has already warned that the nation’s significantly higher deficit targets represent a deviation “unprecedented in the history” of EU budget rules.

-“If one breaks these rules,” Kurz said, “then this means that Italy is endangering itself, but of course also is endangering others beyond that.”
+Kurz said: “If one breaks these rules then this means that Italy is endangering itself but of course also is endangering others beyond that.”

 Italy’s financial markets are shaken following the European Union’s stinging rebuke of the new populist government’s budget bill, which pushes the deficit far beyond previously agreed levels.

 Italy’s government borrowing rose, with the yield on the benchmark 10-year bond on Friday hitting its highest level since 2013.
 The increase suggests investors are more nervousness about the impending budget showdown with the EU.

 Despite the strong language in a letter deeming the budget inadmissible, both the Italian premier and economic minister continued to voice optimism that they could win consent by illustrating their plans.

 The European Commission’s letter said the difference between the expected budget deficit and the one now foreseen was “unprecedented in the history” of EU budget rules, and that it means Italy would be unlikely to lower public debt as promised.